Trump Buyouts Spread to More Government Agencies: If You're Near Retirement, Should You Take a Buyout?

 “It’s important to do a serious assessment of your financial situation,”says David Blanchett, managing director, portfolio manager and head of retirement research for PGIM DC Solutions, the retirement advisory firm.
 “First, if you take the offer, it might be tough to get another job.
 Second, what would a 20%+ drop in your portfolio mean for your retirement outlook?
 I think understanding the potential impact is important.”

-Those who do not accept the buyout could still be on the chopping block later on, as the federal government said it anticipates layoffs.
+In previous buyout offers the White House warned that employees who did not accept the buyout could still be on the chopping block later on.

 Government workers who elect to stay on have to return to the office full time, meet new performance standards, be open to accepting furloughs and the reclassification to at-will status and adhere to “enhanced standards of suitability and conduct.”